top of page

 3. Use the new location to overcome obstacles and reach the next BaGua mirror.

-The interactive mechanisms are integrated into 2 major controllable entities:
+The interactive mechanisms are integrated into 2 major entities:

 1. Movement of the player.

-2. Dragging and moving the mirrors to allow more movement for the player.
+2. Dragging the mirrors to allow more movement for the player.

 PUZZLE VISUALS